JohnDuprey/CWCAutomateDiagnostics/README.md

 # CWCAutomateDiagnostics
 Run ConnectWise Automate agent diagnostics from ConnectWise Control.
-This extension utilizes the Labtech-Powershell-Module to review CWA agent settings and service statuses with automatic repairs.
+This extension utilizes the Labtech-Powershell-Module to review CWA agent settings and service statuses.
+The extension will also perform automatic repairs.

 ## Features
 - Forces agent updates using Update-LTService